-For the past week, one of my LinkedIn groups has had a discussion about social media, which I’ve been following with some interest— especially because several members believe that social media has no value.
+Recently one of my LinkedIn groups had a discussion about social media, which I followed with interest— especially because several members believe that social media still has limited value in employee communication.
 (You get the irony, of course: They’re using LinkedIn to proclaim that social media is not useful.)

 In any case, one thing that struck me is how long the comments seem.
 People go on for sentence after sentence, paragraph after paragraph, until the screen is filled with their posts.